Home » Geography » Big Bang Theory

 First Few Minutes to Next Thousand Years

-The universe cooled sufficiently after the initial expansion to allow the formation of subatomic particles such as photons, electrons, protons, and neutrons.
-Though simple atomic nuclei formed within three minutes of the Big Bang, it took thousands of years for the first electrically neutral atoms to form.
-The majority of atoms created by the Big Bang are hydrogen, with traces of helium and lithium.
+After the universe expanded it cooled enough for subatomic particles like photons, electrons, protons, and neutrons to form.
+Simple atomic nuclei appeared within three minutes of the Big Bang, but it took thousands of years for the first neutral atoms to form.
+Most of these atoms are hydrogen, with small amounts of helium and lithium.

 Earlier vs Later Universe